PanagiotisBountouris/gym-duckietown/README.md

 - Press `H` : delete images and velocities from last left turn
 - Press `J` : delete images and velocities from last right turn
 - Press `U` : close simulation and save all images and velocities in .npy files

-- Press `ESC` : close simulation without saving the images and velocities
+Run TensorFlow graphs in simulator:
 - Press `4 (numpad)` : run TensorFlow CNN graph for left turns in intersections
 - Press `6 (numpad)` : run TensorFlow CNN graph for right turns in intersections
 - Press `8 (numpad)` : run TensorFlow CNN graph for lane following

+General actions for all the above TensorFlow graphs in simulator:
+- Press `ESC` : close simulation without saving the images and velocities
 - Press `SPACE` : interrupt all the above actions and returns duckiebot to rest (v=0, omega=0)
 - Press `BACKSPACE` : reset simulation and place duckiebot in random position in the map (all the collected data up to that point are not deleted and continue appending new data to them)